justjohnd/workflow/README.md

 ## WPML Troubleshooting ##
 - If page does not appear translated, has missing images, or missing content, first verify that a page/post translation exists
+- If ACF images appear as broken links on pages:
+- 	Go to the page/post and open the editor
+- 	Scroll to the bottom and click on Show System Fields
+- 	All fields starting with an underscore (ex: `_image-1`) must be set to Copy
-- If images appear as broken links on pages: Go to WPML -> Settings -> Media Translation, and click **Start**.
+- 	If this doesn't work, go to WPML -> Settings -> Media Translation, and click **Start**.
 Once complete, refresh page and check again.

 ## General Troubleshooting
 1. If content has disappeared from the page, go back to the page or post edit screen and click Update.
 2. If you receive a strange message from Google Translate on your page, some custom fields are not showing correctly, or the LANGUAGES link is broken, check to make sure you have the appropriate tag ('english' for English pages) assigned to the page
+3. ACF fields not showing in field groups: There might be a corruption with the user.
+Login as a different user and check again.
+You may need to delete and recreate the previous user.

 ## Quick Reference ##
 ### Edit Page ###